QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 H_eigvals()
 ```

-Notice that a negative δ will not imperil the stability of the matrix
+Notice that a negative $\delta$ will not imperil the stability of the matrix
 $H$, even if it has a big absolute value.

 ```{code-cell} python3